Bắc Giang province: Tourism

-The Tho Ha Communal House, located in Tho Ha village, Việt Yên district, was built during the rule of King Lê Hy Tong.
+The Thổ Hà Communal Hall, located in Thổ Hà village, Việt Yên district, was built during the reign of Emperor Lê Hy Tông.
 It was built in the form of the Chinese character cong and it is known as "the praise-giving house".
 It is built over a raised ground and is 27 m long and 16 m wide and approached from all sides by three grey stone steps.
 The roofs of the Communal House has an ancient crescent-shaped tiled roof that curves up like a scimitar sword blade.
 At the four corners, decorated with purple-burned glazed terra-cotta creatures of lion cubs are depicted.
 It has 22 levels engraved with dragons, clouds, and lion cubs.
 The communal house has 7 rooms built on 48 ironwood pillars.
 The roof frame is decorated with engravings of "ladies in long dresses wearing their hair in buns or turbans, riding phoenixes and dragons or dancing over the floating clouds".
 Polished blue stones decorate the floor of the house.
 It has a wooden entrance engraved and painted in gold which gives it an ancient ambience.
-There is also an inscription on a stone, which says that the Tho Ha Communal House was built out of contributions from local villagers.
+There is also an inscription on a stone, which says that the Tho Ha Communal Hall was built out of contributions from local villagers.